-4.13 MCP3914 Delta-Sigma Architecture
+4.13 MCP3912 Delta-Sigma Architecture

-The MCP3914 incorporates eight delta-sigma ADCs with a multi-bit architecture.
+The MCP3912 incorporates four delta-sigma ADCs with a multi-bit architecture.
 A delta-sigma ADC is an oversampling converter that incorporates a built-in modulator, which digitizes the quantity of charges integrated by the modulator loop (see Figure 5-1).
 The quantizer is the block that is performing the analog-to-digital conversion.
 The quantizer is typically 1-bit, or a simple comparator, which helps maintain the linearity performance of the ADC (the DAC structure is, in this case, inherently linear).

 Multi-bit quantizers help to lower the quantization error (the error fed back in the loop can be very large with 1-bit quantizers) without changing the order of the modulator or the OSR, which leads to better SNR figures.
+However, typically, the linearity of such architectures is more difficult to achieve since the DAC linearity is as difficult to attain, and its linearity limits the THD of such ADCs.

-The quantizer present in each ADC channel in the MCP3914 is a Flash ADC composed of four comparators arranged with equally spaced thresholds and a thermometer coding.
-The MCP3914 also includes proprietary 5-level DAC architecture that is inherently linear for improved THD figures.
+The quantizer present in each ADC channel in the MCP3912 is a Flash ADC composed of four comparators arranged with equally spaced thresholds and a thermometer coding.
+The MCP3912 also includes proprietary five-level DAC architecture that is inherently linear for improved THD figures.